List of Pirates of the Caribbean characters: Governor Weatherby Swann

 Governor Weatherby Swann, portrayed by Jonathan Pryce, is the royal governor of Port Royal and the widowed father of Elizabeth Swann.
 In contrast to his strong-willed daughter, he is something of a milquetoast.

 Both Elizabeth and the Governor sailed from England to the Caribbean eight years prior to Curse of the Black Pearl, along with James Norrington.
 Swann is a doting father, and he wishes for his daughter to accept Commodore Norrington's marriage proposal.
 However, he eventually comes to accept that she truly loves Will Turner.

 In Dead Man's Chest, he opposed Will and Elizabeth's arrest by Lord Beckett.
 After Beckett frees Will so he can search for Jack Sparrow, Elizabeth escapes jail with help from her father.
 He is captured by Ian Mercer.
 Beckett informs Governor Swann that Elizabeth, if caught, will be saved and he himself will be freed as long as he gives good reports to England about Beckett's presence.

 In At World's End, Weatherby Swann is forced to use his authority to allow Beckett to execute several pirates.
 In a deleted scene, Swann boards Flying Dutchman.
 Believing that his daughter died when the Kraken took Black Pearl, Weatherby attempts to stab the heart of Davy Jones.
 Admiral Norrington stops him, and Jones informs him that whoever stabs the heart must serve as the new captain of Flying Dutchman.
-Beckett and Ian Mercer inform Swann that his daughter is still alive, but Swann doesn't believe them.
+Beckett and Ian Mercer inform Swann that his daughter is still alive, but Swann does not believe them.
 Swann then leaves, stating that he will no longer work for Beckett.
 Believing that Swann's knowledge of the heart is dangerous, Beckett orders him to be killed.
 He informs Norrington that Swann has returned to England.

 Swann later appears as a ghost in Davy Jones' Locker, along with the souls of many others who have died at sea.
 He informs the crew of the Black Pearl that whoever kills Jones must take his place.
 He ignores Elizabeth's invitation to come aboard the Black Pearl (as he is beyond rescue now), saying he is proud of her and that he will give her love to her mother.

 Posthumously, Swann becomes a grandfather after his daughter gives birth to Henry Turner as well as becoming the father-in-law of Will.